It takes ten minutes for Red to notice he’s going about things all wrong.

 Red frowns slightly as he grapples with such a fundamentally different ideology.
 Sure, the world is complex, from the mind boggling vastness of space to the alien world of subatomic particles, but impossible to understand?
 No. There’s humility, and then there’s surrendering to ignorance, and he can’t accept that.
 It’s not a conscious choice; he just knows it, as surely as he knows his name.

-But a scientist should be willing to embrace uncertainty, so maybe he can reach some understanding of the same “fundamental humility,” with effort.
+But a scientist should be willing to embrace uncertainty, and philosophically he knows there are few things he can really be sure are true besides that he exists and is conscious… so maybe he can reach some understanding of the same “fundamental humility,” with effort.

 “I’ll consider that,” Red says after a moment, and bows.
 “Thank you for your time, and patience with me.”